The following practices are required of all sellers posting food for sale on Barn2Door (B2D).

 At its discretion, Barn2Door has the ability to manually adjust for the cost of a return.

-To have your online store, you pay a monthly $10 subscription (or $8 / month if you pay annually = $96 a year) which you can cancel at anytime (30 day notice).
+To have your online store, you pay a flat monthly $10 subscription (or $8 / month if you pay annually = $96 a year) which you can cancel at anytime (30 day notice).
 There are no setup fees, no membership fees and no Barn2Door markups to your products.
 You will be charged a standard ecommerce processing fee of 3.5% to cover credit card, payment, and refund processing costs.
-Besides the processing fee, whether you sell $1,000 or $10,000 or $50,000 through Barn2Door, you only pay $10 a month or $96 a year.
+You can also use the 'pay by check' option (mail or COD) for a 0% fee.
+Whether you sell $1,000 or $10,000 or $50,000 through Barn2Door, you only pay $10 a month or $96 a year.

 The first 1 month is free*; after the first month sellers will pay a monthly or annual subscription.
 Sellers may cancel their store at any time.
 Contracts are month to month (30 day cancellation policy) unless sellers sign up for an annual plan.
 To have an ecommerce store on Barn2Door, sellers pay $10 monthly or $96 if paid annually (equals $8 a month).